 A blog that offers “simple wisdom for complex lives” with posts about happiness, love, relationships, change, meaning, mindfulness, spirituality, simplicity, minimalism, letting go.

 “Mindfulness and meditation are important to me,” says Peretz.
-“It helps me keep a clear head during particularly busy times, and helps me keep calm when I search for a difficult to find, unicorn candidate.”
+“It helps me keep a clear head, particularly during busy times.
+That in turn, helps me keep calm when I search for a difficult to find, unicorn candidate.”

 Work & Life